Yes, America's Anchorman is away and this is your undocumented anchorman, Mark Stein sitting in, no supporting paperwork whatsoever.

 He's laughing his head off at the mockery he has just made of responsible government.

-And that's exactly what Barbara Boxer, Sheldon Whitehouse, Brian Schatz, and the other members of the so-called Senate Climate Action Task Force will be doing at nine o'clock tomorrow morning, after they have in effect just hijacked the United States Senate as a set for their lousy,
+And that's exactly what Barbara Boxer, Sheldon Whitehouse, Brian Schatz and the other members of the so-called Senate Climate Action TASK Force will be doing at nine o'clock tomorrow morning, after they have, in effect, just hijacked the United States Senate as a set for their lousy, low-budget version of actual,

-Uh what they've done is they're making a mockery of the United States Constitution, a mockery of the United States Senate, a mockery of their own own rules and proceeding.
+What they've done is they're making a mockery of the United States Constitution, a mockery of the United States Senate, a mockery of their own rules and procedures.

 You know, it would be nice.